-EVC Service Attribute Service Attribute Parameters and Values DOCSIS Provisioning Parameters EVC Type Must be Point-to-Point.
+EVC Service Attribute Service Attribute Parameters and Values DOCSIS Provisioning Parameters ЕVС Туре Must be Point-to-Point.
 No new DOCSIS provisioning parameter is required because only Point-to-Point EVC is supported in this version of the specification.
 EVC ID An arbitrary string, unique across Carrier Ethernet Network, for the EVC supporting the service instance.
 No new DOCSIS provisioning parameter is required.
 EVC ID is the same as L2VPN ID, which is defined in [L2VPN] TLV 43.5.1.
 UNI List Must list the two UNIs associated with the EVC.
 The UNI type must be Root for Each UNI.
 No new DOCSIS provisioning parameter is required because this version of the specification only supports Point-to-Point EVC, which only has two UNIs.
 Maximum Number of UNIs.
 Must be 2.
 No new DOCSIS provisioning parameter is required because this version of the specification only supports Point-to-Point EVC, which only has two UNIs.
 EVC MTU Size Must be >= 1522.
-EVC MTU size must not exceed 1600 bytes for 1G- EPON and 2000 bytes for 10G-EPON.
+EVC MTU size not to exceed 1600 bytes for 1G- EPON and 2000 bytes for 10G-EPON.
 CE-VLAN ID Preservation Must be Yes.
 [L2VPN] preserves CE-VLAN ID.
 Therefore, no new DOCSIS provisioning parameters are required.
 CE-VLAN CoS Preservation Must be Yes.
 [L2VPN] preserves CoS.
 Therefore, no additional provisioning parameters are required.
 Unicast Service Frame Delivery Must deliver unconditionally.
 Unconditional delivery of unicast traffic is currently supported by [L2VPN].
-Therefore, no new DOCSIS provisioning parameters are required.
-Multicast Service Frame Delivery Must Deliver unconditionally.
-Unconditional delivery of multicast traffic is currently supported by [L2VPN].
 Therefore, no new DOCSIS provisioning parameters are required.